What is Disability Income Protection for Miami-Dade County Employees?

 While insurance companies have no problem collecting premiums, paying out on these benefits can be very expensive.
 Insurance companies will try to deny your benefits whenever they can.
 This may come as a surprise since you have consistently paid your premiums and were understandably relying on your insurer to provide you and your family with these benefits during your time of need.
 Perhaps you have mounting bills, mortgage payments, healthcare costs, etc.

 Whatever the case may be, if you have been denied disability benefits you should promptly consult with an experienced long term disability insurance claims lawyer.
-With so much on the line do not leave this to chance.
-You need a seasoned attorney with the skill and knowledge necessary to get you the benefits that you are rightfully entitled to.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].